-a) All sticks shall be made of wood, fiberglass, aluminum, or any other material approved by the Brick Committee.
-There shall be no projections, pockets, or other alterations to any stick to give the players a competitive advantage.

-- b) All sticks can be wrapped around with tape of any color. - c) The end of the shaft of all sticks must be covered.
-In the case of hollowed shafts, the end must have a protective cap as well as being covered to protect against injury. - d) A player can only participate in the game with only one stick.
+- a) All sticks shall be made of wood, fiberglass, aluminum, or any other material approved by the HSL/JPHL.
+There shall be no projections, pockets, or other alterations to any stick to give the players a competitive advantage. - b) All sticks can be wrapped around with tape of any color. - c) The end of the shaft of all sticks must be covered.
+In the case of hollowed shafts, the end must have a protective cap as well as being covered to protect against injury. - A player can only participate in the game with only one stick.
 In the case of a player carrying a goalie stick from the players bench obtained legally, he must skate directly to the goalie without becoming involved in any way in the play.
 That includes any body contact with an opposing player.
-Any player in violation of this rule shall be assessed a minor penalty for "Illegal Equipment". - e) The players stick shall not exceed 65 inches in length from the heel to the end of the shaft and not more than 12 1⁄2 inches from the heel to the end of the blade.
-The blade of the stick shall not be more than 3 inches nor less than 2 inches in width at any point.
-All edges of the blade should be beveled.
+Any player in violation of this rule shall be assessed a 2-minute minor penalty for "Illegal Equipment". - e) There is no stick measurement for the curvature of a goaltender's stick. - f) The players stick has a maximum curve of 3/4 inch. - g) The goaltenders stick shall have a knob or protective material on the knob approved by the HSL/JPHL or tape colored white.
+This shall cover the top of the shaft.
+Failure to comply with this rule will result in the goaltender's stick being deemed unfit for play.
+The stick must be changed immediately without penalty.